PeterCamilleri/mysh/README.md

 ```
 reset      Reset the execution environment to the default state.
 result     Returns the result of the previous expression.
+x.lineage  Get the class lineage of the object x.
 vls "mask" List modules with version info.
 The optional mask string value is
            used to filter for modules containing that string.
 ```